danirod/rectball/README.md

 Rectball is a colorful puzzle game for Android.
 Make selections, clear rectangles and make points before the time runs out.
 Rectball is open source and runs on Android 2.3+.

+## Compiling the game

-## Flavors
+### Flavors

-This project has two flavors: OSP (Open Source) and GPE (Google Play).
+This project uses [Android SDK flavors](https://developer.android.com/studio/build/build-variants#product-flavors) to have different versions of the application:

+* The OSP version is the one that can be built from sources and sideloaded onto phones right away.
+This is the standard open source version and if you are looking for a version free of Google privative integrations, pick this one.
+It only depends on the libGDX framework and the Kotlin runtime.

-GPE is linked against non-free SDKs such as Firebase and Google Play Services SDK.
-This is the default version that you get from the Play Store and the one that has achievements, leaderboards and such.
+* The GPE version is linked against non-free SDKs such as Firebase and the Google Play Games SDK.
+You probably won't be able to build these versions without the proper google-services.json file too.
+This is the flavor I intended to use to build versions sent to the Google Play Store.

-However, GPE requires API keys for those services so you won't probably be able to build those versions.
-In fact I don't expect you to be able to, because those files are stripped from the repository and can only be downloaded from the Developer Console using my Google Account credentials.

-So, yeah.
-If you want to build the project from sources, you'll have to use the Open Source version.
-This one is 100% free and only depends on the libGDX framework.
+### Signing key

+To automatically sign the built APK automatically when compiling using Gradle, define a file called `keystore.properties` in the project root directory with the following filled properties:

+    storeFile=# the keystore file
+    storePassword=# the keystore password
+    keyAlias=# the key alias to use
+    keyPassword=# the key password

 ## License